sciZer0/7/v/README.md

 Idea/Hypothesis

-The idea/hypothesis is that due to this new Creator-paradigm, we should shape a Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things.
+The idea/hypothesis is that due to this new Creator-paradigm, we might shape a Creator Thanksgiving Culture to give thanks in tokens (donations) to creators of digitizable things.
 Also, through buying NFTs of the creators. *More on this below.*

 From this new vision, in particular, each code or idea that becomes known must be free. *Code and ideas in the crypto industry, in the vast majority, are already open and free.*